samuelballantyne/DSQ-Config/README.md

 ## Contributing

 Contributions are welcome!
 If you’d like to improve DemulEasy, please feel free to fork the repository and submit a pull request.
-Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for our guidelines.

 ## Contact

-If you have any issues, suggestions, or questions, please open an issue on GitHub or get in touch directly.
+If you have any issues, suggestions, or questions, please open an issue on GitHub

 ---